-The 49th Division advanced on a two-brigade front, with Brigadier J. F. Walker’s 146th and Brigadier E. R. Mahony’s British 147th Brigades on the right and left respectively.
+The 49th Division advanced on a two-brigade front, with Brigadier J. F. Walker’s 146th Brigade and Brigadier E. R. Mahony’s 147th Brigade on the right and left respectively.
 In support were the division’s third organic element, Brigadier E. C. Cooke-Collis’s 70th Brigade, as well as the armour of Brigadier H. F. S. Cracroft’s 8th Armoured Brigade.
 By 09.15 the 146th Brigade, attacking with two battalions, had captured Bas de Fontenay against stiff opposition and by a time early in the afternoon had reached the edge of the woods on the spur north of Vendes.

 Meanwhile the 147th Brigade on the left, attacking with only one battalion, found that the larger village of Fontenay was strongly defended and, in a hard-fought and costly little action, failed to progress past the village’s northern outskirts.
 For unexplained reasons a second battalion was not sent forward to strengthen the attack until 21.00.
 The British then took most of the straggling village, but this was still not wholly cleared and the fighting continued throughout the night.